Over-the-Road Driver Jobs in USA with Visa Sponsorship

 Are there visa alternatives to H-1B for international drivers?

 TN visa may work for Canadian/Mexican nationals in management consulting roles involving transportation optimization.
 E-2 visa could apply if starting a transportation business.
-L-1 transfers are possible for drivers with specialized roles at multinational logistics companies, though this is uncommon.
+L-1 visa transfers are possible for drivers with specialized roles at multinational logistics companies, though this is uncommon.

 What is the prevailing wage requirement for sponsored Over-the-Road Driver jobs?